 The Monkton Flood Alleviation Scheme is almost complete.
 The flood alleviation measures are now in place and fencing will be removed from work areas.

 Some areas of soft landscaping need cultivation and seeding after works.
 There is also a small area of wetland planting on the de-culverted watercourse.
-This work will be completed in Spring 2019.

 What have we constructed?